 Priming the Market

-You may have heard that Introworks is a huge proponent of starting the launch process early.
+We are huge proponents of starting the launch process early.

 That’s bedrock best practice because it allows you to lay the most advantageous foundation for your launch: